Use This Port Code List To Find LOCODEs, Port Names, and Seaport Codes For International Seaports.

 Both air freight and ocean freight have their pros and cons.

-- While air freight is faster and more reliable than ocean freight, it’s also more expensive (for shipments over about 500 kgs) and offers significantly less capacity for goods than cargo ships.
+- While air freight is faster and more reliable than ocean freight, it’s also more expensive (for shipments over about 500 kg) and offers significantly less capacity for goods than cargo ships.

-- Ocean freight is more subject to delays, for instance, bad weather and port congestion.
+- Ocean freight is more subject to delays.

-- More products are restricted as hazardous cargo on airplanes than container ships.
+- More products are restricted as hazardous cargo on airplanes than on container ships.

 - Sea lanes can face pirate threats and airplanes might confront engine failure, though the chance of either occurring is exceedingly rare.